Ron Garvin: Later career (1991–2014)

-Garvin returned to the World Wrestling Council in 1991 and reignited his feud with Carlos Colon over the WWC Universal Heavyweight Championship, winning it for a second time on February 2, 1992.
+Garvin returned to WCW in a house show in Knoxville, Tennessee, on March 8, 1991 when he lost to Rick Steiner, but was not given a contract.
+He thus returned to the World Wrestling Council in 1991 and reignited his feud with Carlos Colon over the WWC Universal Heavyweight Championship, winning it for a second time on February 2, 1992.
 He moved onto Jim Cornette's Smoky Mountain Wrestling promotion where he feuded with Paul Orndorff and Kevin Sullivan, among others.
 From 1995 to 2001, Garvin ran his own promotion in Knoxville, Tennessee, called Tennessee Mountain Wrestling.
-He continued making appearances for independent promotions on a semi-retired basis well into the 2000s.
+In 2001 he sold it to former SMW associate Tony Anthony and Bob Orton Jr., who ran it for two more years He continued making appearances for independent promotions on a semi-retired basis well into the 2000s.
 In 2011, he competed in a legends battle royal at a Juggalo Championship Wrestling event.
-On September 20, 2014, he wrestled a tag team match for Bruiser Wrestling Federation in his last recorded match.
+On September 20, 2014, he wrestled a tag team match for Bruiser Wrestling Federation in his last recorded match at 69.

 Post-wrestling career

 Garvin owns several used car dealerships in Gaston County, North Carolina.
 Garvin is an accomplished pilot (his stepson, Jimmy Garvin, became an airline pilot in his retirement from wrestling).
 He holds commercial and instrument ratings for single engine and multi engine aircraft.